bazel-contrib/rules_oci/docs/scala.md

 ## Example

-An example is needed!
-Please consider contributing one. :pray:

-For example, we will use `App.scala` like below:
+For this example, we will use `App.scala` like below:

 **App.scala**